How to set up Samsung Health on your Galaxy phone

 - Open the Samsung Health app on your Galaxy phone.

-- Tap the circle icon if you agree to get notifications (this is optional).
+- Tap the circle icons if you agree to personalized health data processing and notifications (optional), then Continue.

-- Tap Continue.
+- Tap Continue and Allow.

+Review the Processing of location information and then choose to Cancel or Agree.

 - Tap the three lines in the upper-left corner.